Chelan, Washington, US

 of the current is directed at the right hand wall, where there is also considerable turbulence.

-catching the small eddy below Pile-up, and moving strongly from right to left-center.
-A flat rock
+after catching the small eddy below Pile-up, and moving strongly from right to left-center.
+A

-in the river is partially exposed at low flow and slows momentum, requiring extended efforts to
+flat rock in the river is partially exposed at low flow and slows momentum, requiring extended

-get clear of the hole.
-At the high flows, the additional power also requires you to work to clear
+efforts to get clear of the hole.
+At the high flows, the additional power also requires you to

 There are scouting and portage options along Entrance Exam from river-right.
 Those who portage